Show All Answers

 You can schedule curbside collection of household appliances, televisions, washing machines, dryers, water heaters, outdoor grills and lawnmowers (oil and gas removed).
 Refrigerators and freezers may also be collected, if they are certified as refrigerant free by a certified professional and have a certification tag attached.
 Learn more.

 Allen's curbside recycling program does not accept batteries of any kind.
 Alkaline batteries (AAA, AA, C, D, 9-volt, 12-volt) should be thrown in the trash.
 Car batteries are accepted in the City of Allen’s HHW collection program.
 Rechargeable batteries such as Nickel-Cadmium, Lithium Ion, button cell or Nickel Metal Hydride should be recycled at local electronic or home improvement stores.

 Incandescent/tube fluorescent light bulbs should be thrown away in your household trash.
-Compact fluorescent bulbs can be recycled at local retailers/home improvement stores.
+Some local retailers/home improvement stores accept compact fluorescent bulbs and tube fluorescent bulbs for recycling.
 CWD’s curbside recycling program does not accept light bulbs of any kind.